 Execution

 The Namada ledger execution system is based on an initial version of the Anoma execution model.
-The system implements a generic computational substrate with WASM-based transactions and validity predicate verification architecture, on top of which specific features of Namada such as IBC, proof-of-stake, and the MASP are built.
+The system implements a generic computational substrate with WASM-based transactions and validity predicate verification.
+It is on top of this system which specific features of Namada such as IBC, proof-of-stake, and the MASP are built.

 Validity predicates